panoply/spx/readme.md

 ## State

-Each page has an object state value that is added to its pertaining History stack.
-Page state is immutable and created for every unique url `/path` or `/pathname?query=param` value encountered in the navigation session.
+Each page has an object state value.
+Page state is immutable and created for every unique url `/path` or `/pathname?query=param` value encountered throughout a pjax navigation session.
+The state value of each page is added to its pertaining History stack record.

 > Navigation sessions begin once a Pjax connection has been established and ends when a browser refresh is executed or url origin changes.

 #### Read

 You can access a readonly copy of page state via the `event.details.state` property within dispatched lifecycle events or via the `Pjax.cache()` method.
-The caching engine used by this Pjax variation acts as mediator when a session begins, when you access page state via the `Pjax.cache()` method you are given a bridge to the Map object where all the active current session page state exists.
+The caching engine used by this Pjax variation acts as mediator when a session begins, so when you access page state via the `Pjax.cache()` method you are given a bridge to the Map object of all active sessions cache data.

 #### Write

-State modifications are carried out via link attributes or when executing a programmatic visit using the `Pjax.visit()` method which provides an `options` parameter where you can send adjustments to be merged.
-This method will only allow you to modify the next navigation.
-You should avoid modifying state and instead treat it as readonly.
+State modifications are carried out via link attributes or when executing a programmatic visit using the `Pjax.visit()` method.
+The visit method provides an `options` parameter for adjustments to be merged, please note that this method will only allow you to modify the next navigation.
+Generally speaking, you should avoid modifying state outside of the available methods, instead treat it as readonly.

 ```typescript
 interface IPage {